 Key management personnel compensation.
-The Group paid to key management personnel (members of the Board of Directors and the Management Committee) short-term compensation, including salary, bonuses, and excluding dividends the following amounts:
+The Group paid to key management personnel (members of the Board of Directors and the Management Committee) short-term compensation, including salary, bonuses and excluding dividends the following amounts:

 Year ended 31 December:

-Related parties - members of the key management personnel 2016 2015
+Related parties - members of the key management personnel 2017 2016

-Board of Directors 132 147
+Board of Directors 133 132

-Management Committee 1,956 2,042
+Management Committee 2,138 1,956

-Total compensation 2,088 2,189
+Total compensation 2,271 2,088

 Such amounts include personal income tax and are net of payments to non-budget funds made by the employer.
 Some members of key management personnel have direct and/or indirect interests in the Group and receive dividends under general conditions based on their respective shareholdings.
-The Board of Directors consists of nine members.
-Starting from March 2016, the Management Committee consists of twelve members (earlier - nine members).